What Is An Equity Research Analyst?

-- Equity research analysts gather all information and analysis to build a financial model.
-These models are used to find a value of a company and to analyze the financial position of a company it is based on some assumptions and help to predict future financial performance of the country.
-An output of model has the recommendation to buy, sell or hold with a potential return from the current price.
-Assumption made differ from analyst to analyst and each and every analyst has a different specification.
+They gather all information and analysis to build a financial model.
+These models are used to find the value of a company and analyze its financial position; it is based on some assumptions.
+It helps to predict the future financial performance of the country.
+An output of the model has the recommendation to buy, sell, or hold with a potential return from the current price.
+Assumptions made differ from analyst to analyst, and every analyst has a different specification.

 Equity research analysts can be classified as follow:-

 #1 – Buy Side